plokhotnyuk/jsoniter-scala/README.md

 - Ability to print all generated code for codecs using a custom scala compiler option: `-Xmacro-settings:print-codecs`
 - No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
 - Releases for different Scala versions: 2.11, 2.12, 2.13
-- Support of shading to another package for locking on particular released version
+- Support of shading to another package for locking on a particular released version
 - Patch versions are backward and forward compatible
 - Support of compilation to a native image by GraalVM